If you follow my blog then you will know that my fertility journey has not been an easy one.

 Clean up your diet and get active.
 It’s as simple as that.

-Some therapists recommend you monitor your BBT temperature others tell you monitor the discharge in your knickers etc. I tried it all: ovulation sticks, taking my BBT, sex every other day, monitoring ovulation pain, and monitoring my discharge.
+Some therapists recommend you monitor your BBT temperature (a persons temperature at rest, normally between 36 degrees to 36.5 degrees), others tell you to monitor the discharge in your knickers etc. I tried it all: ovulation sticks, taking my BBT, sex every other day, monitoring ovulation pain, and monitoring my discharge.
 I found it ALL exhausting.

 Incidentally, if your prone to urine infections, baby making is a nightmare.
 So, can I recommend a super effective herbal remedy called D-Mannose.
 It’s amazing.